Prasanna2989/Prasanna2989/README.md

 # 👋 Hi, I'm Prasanna Mahesh Gunawardana

 🔬 Earth Scientist | 💻 Aspiring Data Scientist | 🧪 Software Tester
-🏠 Based in Melbourne, Australia | 🌏 Permanent Resident
+🏠 Based in Melbourne, Australia | 🌏 Australian Citizen

 I'm passionate about using data and software tools to solve real-world problems, from geophysics to customer applications.
 I have hands-on experience in scientific programming, SQL databases, Java, Python, and testing methodologies.